Purpose of the Mission

 The Seafarers' Centre Manager and Assistant Seafarers' Centre Manager ensures that the Centre is ready for seafarers to visit; see Ministry Description - Seafarers Centre Manager.

 The chaplain or a volunteer ship visitor visits over 80% ocean going ships within 24 hours of it coming alongside to orient the crew to the city, arrange for a pick-up with the van and respond to requests for help.
 A pamphlet, Seafarers' Guide to Thunder Bay, is left with the crew.
-It has information on the Mission, shopping, different faiths and churches close to port facilities.
+It has information on the Mission, shopping, places of worship close to berths.
 Magazines and tourist information are also left.

-The Mission's van will pick crew up at their ship, take them to the Seafarersí Centre at Keefer Intermodal, to shopping, and back to the ship.
+The Mission's van will pick crew up at their ship, take them to shopping, the Seafarersí Centre at Keefer Terminal and back to their ship.
 They may enjoy a tour of the city.
 If an officer has family on board, arrangements may be made to take his wife and children shopping or to a place where the children can play.
 If a ship is alongside for a longer period of time, the crew may be taken to local tourist attractions.

 The Chaplain does not normally use the Mission's van for ship visiting as he has a car allowance through the Diocese of Algoma, which the Mission to Seafarers helps fund.
 The van was purchased using a grant from The ITF Seafarers' Trust.